The purposes of the HUGO Ethics Committee include:

 - to report on its activities at least annually to the HUGO Council: and to act on any other related matter.

 Professor Ruth Chadwick (UK)

 Ruth Chadwick is Director of the ESRC (Economic and Social Sciences Research Council) Centre for Economic and Social Aspects of Genomics (Cesagen), Cardiff University, UK.
 She also holds a Link Chair between Cardiff Law School and the School of English, Communication and Philosophy (ENCAP).
-She has co-ordinated a number of projects funded by the European Commission, including the EUROSCREEN projects (1994-6; 1996-9) and co-edits the journal Bioethics and the online journal Genomics, Society and Policy.
-She is Chair of the Human Genome Organisation Ethics Committee and has served as a member of several policy-making and advisory bodies, including the Panel of Eminent Ethical Experts of the Food and Agriculture Organisation of the United Nations (FAO), and the UK Advisory Committee on Novel Foods and Processes (ACNFP).
-She was editor-in-chief of the award winning Encyclopedia of Applied Ethics (1998), of which a second edition is now being prepared.
-She is an Academician of the Academy of Social Sciences and a Fellow of the Hastings Center, New York; of the Royal Society of Arts; and of the Royal Society of Medicine.
+She has co-ordinated a number of projects funded by the European Commission, including the EUROSCREEN projects and co-edits the journal Bioethics and the online journal Genomics, Society and Policy.
+She is Chair of the Human Genome Organisation Committee on Ethics, Law and Society, and has served as a member of several policy-making and advisory bodies, including the Panel of Eminent Ethical Experts of the Food and Agriculture Organisation of the United Nations (FAO), and the UK Advisory Committee on Novel Foods and Processes (ACNFP).
+She was editor-in-chief of the award winning Encyclopedia of Applied Ethics (1998), of which a second edition has now been published (2011).
+She is an Academician of the Academy of Social Sciences and a Fellow of the Hastings Center, New York; of the Society of Biology; of the Royal Society of Arts; and of the Royal Society of Medicine.
 In 2005 she was the winner of the World Technology Network Award for Ethics for her work on the relationship between scientific developments and ethical frameworks.

 Carlos Romeo Casabona (Spain)